svtk/AtomicKotlinCourse/Introduction to Objects/Objects Everywhere/Exercise 3/task.md

 <div class="hint">

-Build a new string consisting of letters only, and check whether it's a palindrome.
-Use `in` to check if a character is an alphabetical letter:
+Build a new `String` consisting of letters only, and check whether it's a palindrome.
+Use `in` to check whether a character is a letter:
 `ch in 'a'..'z' || ch in 'A'..'Z'`.

 </div>